 We recommend embalming in all cases.
 We believe that the care and presentation of the body is one of our most important functions as Funeral Directors.
-We have a fully qualified embalming team to achieve the highest possible standard of presentation available.
+We have a fully qualified embalming team to achieve the highest possible standard when presenting your deceased loved one.

 No. Once preparation and embalming has taken place viewing is normally available over an extended period of time.

 Yes.
 Traditionally many families carry the coffin into and out of the church.
 Six people are normally appropriate.

 The cost of a funeral will be determined by you and your family.

 Funeral costs are broken down into two areas.
 The costs charged by the Funeral Director will include the cost of the coffin selected, transportation costs, and preparation of deceased and professional services.